srishtiprasadmanit12/Data-Structure-Algorithm/Recursion/Pptreadme.md

         if ((sum > INT_MAX / 10) || (sum < INT_MIN / 10)) {
             return false;  // Return false to indicate overflow }
+        /*
+         Each time you do this, there’s a risk that sum * 10 will exceed the range of values that can be represented by an int (between INT_MIN and INT_MAX).

+         Consider that an integer overflow occurs when a value exceeds INT_MAX (2,147,483,647) or goes below INT_MIN (-2,147,483,648) in C++.
+By checking sum > INT_MAX / 10 or sum < INT_MIN / 10, you ensure there’s room to multiply sum by 10 without exceeding these bounds.
+        */
         sum=sum*10+rem;
        return recur(n/10);
     }